Introduction

 Real Examples

 In healthcare, weight is often recorded in both metric and imperial units to accommodate different patient preferences and international standards.
-For example, a patient who weighs 60 kilograms might have their weight recorded as 9 stones and 6 pounds in a UK hospital, ensuring that both systems are covered for clarity and accuracy.
+As an example, a patient who weighs 60 kilograms might have their weight recorded as 9 stones and 6 pounds in a UK hospital, ensuring that both systems are covered for clarity and accuracy.

 Scientific or Theoretical Perspective